pinhan-chen/pinhan-chen.github.io/_pages/about.md

 In my leisure time, I played strategic games such as [Teamfight Tactics (TFT)](https://teamfighttactics.leagueoflegends.com/en-us/), [Othello](https://en.wikipedia.org/wiki/Reversi#Othello), and Board games as my hobbies.
 In TFT season 6, I ranked at the Challenger tier in TW server.
 I am now studying poker to try to establish a stable cash flow through online cash game.

 Glad to meeting with you!
-I am actively looking for a Machine Learning Scientist/Engineer position, please feel free to contact me if you have any opportunities.
+I am actively looking for a Machine Learning Engineer or Software Engineer position, please feel free to contact me if you have any opportunities.